LispCookbook/cl-cookbook/debugging.md

 That's how Ron Garret debugged the Deep Space 1 spacecraft from the earth in 1999:

-> we were able to debug and fix a race condition that had not shown up during ground testing.
+> We were able to debug and fix a race condition that had not shown up during ground testing.
 (Debugging a program running on a $100M piece of hardware that is 100 million miles away is an interesting experience.
 Having a read-eval-print loop running on the spacecraft proved invaluable in finding and fixing the problem.

 ## References